FREQUENTLY ASKED QUESTIONS (FAQs)

 Here’s an example of TRL 3:

-A. If your funding proposal is successful, the WEAR Sustain project team will inform you and invite you to an individual kick-off meeting in July, to review and fine-tune your project plan if needed.
+A. If your funding proposal is successful, the WEAR Sustain project team will inform you and organise a call with you in the second half of February, to discuss review and fine-tune your project plan if needed.
 The sub-grant agreement will be based upon this jointly reviewed project plan.
 As soon as this agreement is signed you can start your work, based on your project plan that will be used as an annex to the sub-grant agreement, detailing the technology dimension, creative process, sustainability guidelines and the go to market activities, along with any other actions to be achieved as part of your final goal.

 A. Your team or your organisation owns the IPR.